Danakil-Industries/Danakil-Industries/README.md

 - 👋 Hi, I’m @Danakil-Industries
 - 👀 I’m interested in ...
-Electronic PPMs
+Electronic PPMs and ultra high speed motors
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Message me via github